MttArmstrong/testing-lesson/_episodes/03-test-framework-code-cov.md

 Note that two tests were found.
 Passing tests are marked with a green `.` while failures are `F` and exceptions are `E`.

-## Writng actual test cases
+## Writing actual test cases

-Let's understand writing a test case using the following fucntion that computes that is supporse to compute x + 1 given x.
-However, note that it has a very obvious bug.
+Let's understand writing a test case using the following function that is supposed to compute `x + 1` given `x`.
+Note the very obvious bug.

 ```python
 # sample_calc.py